kloverde/jquery-RestrictedTextField/README.md

 21. Negative money
 22. Accounting money notation (negatives expressed by wrapping the value in parentheses)
 23. Negative accounting money

+* Endlessly extendible:  define your own types

+* Money types automatically format on blur to end in a decimal point and two digits

 ## Configuration